• Skip to main content

 I highly recommend Acadience Reading for benchmark assessment and progress monitoring.

-Mistake #8 – We think we can find the perfect curriculum for teaching reading.
+Mistake #8 – We think we can find the perfect program for teaching reading.

-Teachers have been looking for the perfect reading curriculum – and publishers have been trying to create it – for decades.
+Teachers have been looking for the perfect reading program – and publishers have been trying to create it – for decades.

 But we haven’t found one because it doesn’t and won’t exist.

-No matter how great your reading curriculum is, you will need to supplement.
+No matter how great your reading program is, you will need to supplement.
 Keep your eyes open for where and when that might be.

 Mistake #9 – We forget our ultimate goal.